In business-to-business (B2B) dealings and partnerships, it is important for two companies to take the time to understand and gauge each other.

 Discovery call questions are a set of queries that B2B sales representatives can raise while conversing with a prospect.
 These let them assess what they need to dive into during the transaction.

 Further, these questions can help them determine and gauge the extent they can push the pitch to the prospect.
+Done properly, these questions can influence a client’s decision-making process and help sales teams close more deals.

 Discovery call questions to guarantee closing success